-This document provides a general guide to the deployment of the Cortex UI solutionCORTEX, including the steps to configure and deploy alongside a CORTEX Innovation instance.
+This document provides a general guide to the deployment of the CORTEX Interaction Portal, including the steps to configure and deploy alongside a CORTEX Innovation instance.

 Audience

 This document is intended for developers who intend to install the CORTEX Interaction Portal alongside a CORTEX Innovation instance.